almondheil/py-note/README.md

 # Todo

-- [ ] Remove `iterfzf` dependency so script can just be plug and play
+- [ ] Remove `pyfzf` dependency so script can just be plug and play

 - [x] Fix `-t` filter behavior to be "all" instead of "any"